Home

 This era saw many changes to the technical specifications of the racket, and for the first time the impact of Japanese technology was experienced by European players.

-1. First we saw a pimpled rubber racket which had a canvas backed rubber sheet with a studded surface.
+1. Firstly there was a pimpled rubber racket which had a canvas backed rubber sheet with a studded surface.

 2. The next stage was the production of an extra wide racket which had a surface of pimpled rubber.
 This racket was often preferred by defensive players.